NBC News corrects explosive story on Michael Cohen

 "In plain English, that means it was a log of phone calls that were made from specific phone line -- from a specific phone line or specific phone lines," Winter said.

 Calling it an "important distinction," Winter explained that a pen register meant authorities were "not able to listen in in real-time or record his conversations."
 Instead, they were only able to monitor incoming and outgoing calls.
+Winter's initial story cited two sources with knowledge of legal proceedings involving Cohen.

 Soon after Winter corrected his report on MSNBC, the story was corrected online and an editor's note was appended to it.